Advice for British nationals with mental health needs, their families and carers, to prepare for travelling and living abroad.

 Get comprehensive travel insurance before you travel.
 If you do not take out proper insurance, you will normally have to pay the costs of any emergency yourself, including expensive medical bills.

-Read the FCO advice on foreign travel insurance.
+Read the FCDO advice on foreign travel insurance.
 Always check the small print and make sure it includes any pre-existing medical conditions you have, and all activities you intend to undertake.
 Some insurance companies will exclude cover for a mental health condition, so it is worth shopping around.

 If you need specialist insurance, organisations such as MIND have information on insurance cover and mental health including a list of specialist insurance providers.
-The FCO information on foreign travel insurance also includes contacts for more information and help finding specialist insurance.
+The FCDO information on foreign travel insurance also includes contacts for more information and help finding specialist insurance.

 If you are travelling in the European Economic Area or Switzerland before 31 December 2020, you can continue to use your European Health Insurance Card (EHIC) during this time, as you did before.
 Check for the latest information on the European Health Insurance Card (EHIC) online, or by phone on 0300 330 1350.